swag-lang/swag/README.md

 * Only for **Windows 10/11** and **x86_64** so far, because this is already a lot of work.

 ### Swag is not...
 * **Object oriented**, because you know what, this was not a good idea, after all...
-But with *interfaces*, a powerful *using* and with *UFCS* (uniform function call syntax), you can have a feeling of object oriented programming without inheritance or encapsulation.
+But with `interface`, a powerful `using` and with `UFCS` (uniform function call syntax), you can have a feeling of object oriented programming without inheritance or encapsulation.
 * **Safe** at all cost.
 I want to be the one to make my program safe.
 I want to be the one to deal with memory.
 But Swag can help...
 * **32 bits**.
 Only 64 bits is supported.